 You have to wear a boot or other supportive devices for a period.
 A boot allows the tendon time to reattach and heal.
 Your expectations should remain conservative.
 You won’t be running any marathons for a while.
 Complete recovery from a ruptured Achilles tendon can take as long as six months.

 You may start arranging rehabilitation appointments 2 weeks after the procedure.
 Before that time your leg should be kept elevated, so the surgical wounds will heal faster.
 Keep the incision dry and don’t let the infection occur.
 Rehab after Achilles tendon surgery involves a walking boot.
 Still, walking is forbidden.
-The care after Achilles tendon surgery in New Jersey includes regular dorsiflexion and plantar flexion.
+The care after surgery includes regular dorsiflexion and plantar flexion.

 In 6 weeks you may do balancing exercises, ankle ROM, and gastroc/soleus stretching.
 Swimming is possible if the wounds are completely healed.
 For recovery after Achilles tendon surgery to be successful, do not perform exercises that create movement compensations.